adobe-rnd/helix-harmonicabsorber-reports/report_00027_2021-02-24T12-40-31.850Z/readme.md

 ```

 The variances here where immense with **p90ranges of between 0.5 and 1** which looks like active tampering.
-While the output confidence intervals are still large (up to 0.1), this is still a really decent improvement over
+While the output confidence intervals are still large (up to 0.1), this is an **excellent improvement on the scores unprocessed**.

 We could mitigate that; put an envelope around the confidence interval or something?
 Some method that is order-invariant would be preferred though…